jacklotusho/MVSCommand/README.md

 To run the tests:
 - cd to the directory (e.g. /u/ibmuser/MVSCommand)
+- crtTests.sh
 - runTests.sh

 This will write results to the screen as it runs the testcases in the tests sub-directory.
-At this point, you may see failures in the forceFail tests if you didn't build with DEBUG.
+You will see failures in the forceFail tests if you didn't build with DEBUG.

 ## Contributors